Last Updated: 3rd January 2025 (V2025 1.2)

 Clawback

 Clawback is an obligation on the intermediary to repay unearned commission.
 Commission can be paid directly after a contract is concluded but is not deemed to be ‘earned’ until after a specified period of time.
 If the consumer cancels or withdraws from the financial product within the specified time, the intermediary must return commission to the product producer.
+At OBN Financial Services we take the hit on any clawback incurred.
+The client is not at risk.

 Fees